projectcalico/calico/docs/kubernetes/KubernetesPolicy.md

       policy: "allow from label name=backend; allow tcp to ports 4001,443" ...
 ```
-In it's current state, the Calico Kubernetes Plugin supports whitelist oriented, inbound rules.
+In its current state, the Calico Kubernetes Plugin supports whitelist oriented, inbound rules.
 This means that any traffic not specified in a pod's policy is unauthorized, and unauthorized traffic will be dropped at the receiving Kubernetes node.

 ### Defaults
 With no specified policy, Calico will only allow traffic from within a pod's own namespace.
 This default rule will be overidden if any policy is programmed.
 The only exception to this are resources within the `kube-system` namespace.
 These are universally accessed by all namespaces and will accept all traffic.